Skip to main content

 MAX_CONCURRENT_SYNCS_PER_TYPE3Maximum concurrent syncs per connector type

-SCHEDULER_INTERVAL_SECONDS30How often scheduler checks for due syncs
+SCHEDULER_POLL_INTERVAL_SECONDS60How often the scheduler checks for due syncs

-STALE_SYNC_TIMEOUT_MINUTES10Timeout to mark a sync as stale/failed
+STALE_SYNC_TIMEOUT_MINUTES60Timeout to mark a sync as stale/failed

 See Configuration Reference for all options.